-New choice in discount variety
+New discount choice for Clarence Valley shoppers

 "Grafton is one of the places I think I should do well.
 I hope that we will do well and if it works out good, we might be looking at other stores in NSW.

-"It's like a family business and you always like to be in Australia helpful to the Australian people.
-This is like an Australian family business, and always supporting locals.
+"It's like a family business and in Australia you always like to be helpful to the Australian people."